MuhammadShafeeque/bash-zero-to-hero/README.md

+> 🚧 **In Progress!** This tutorial is a work in progress.
+More chapters and content will be added soon.
+Stay tuned for updates!

 # Comprehensive Bash Tutorial: Zero to Hero

 Welcome to the most comprehensive bash scripting tutorial!
 This guide will take you from absolute beginner to advanced bash scripting mastery with practical examples, real-world projects, and hands-on exercises.